taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 A reducer is the next part in the chain of the unidirectional data flow.
 The view dispatches an action and the action object, with action type and optional payload, will pass through all reducers.

 What's a reducer?
 A reducer is a pure function.
-It produces always the same output when the input stays the same.
-It has no side-effects thus it is only an input/output operation.
+It always produces the same output when the input stays the same.
+It has no side-effects, thus it is only an input/output operation.

 A reducer has two inputs: state and action.
 The state is always the whole state object from the Redux store.
 The action is the dispatched action with a type and an optional payload.
 The reducer reduces - that explains the naming - the previous state and incoming action to a new state.